Mt. Baker Equipment List

 Aquatabs

 Tablets are recommended.
 Get ones that work in 30 minutes or less.
 UV light treatment can also be used, but make sure you have batteries or charging capabilities.
-Filters and pumps do not work well on Mt.
-Baker as they get clogged from glacial silt in the water.
+If you are planning on bringing a filter or pump, make sure to bring a back up system (such as extra tablets in your repair kit), as glacial silt tends to clog these up.

 Example